adunning/adunning.github.io/_posts/2014-02-03-cte-on-the-mac.md

 ![Classical Text Editor running under Wine](/images/cte-mac-main-window.png)

 Wine programs need to be installed using the Terminal.
-The best method for using it on the Mac is to install Wine via Homebrew.
+The best method for using it on the Mac is to install Wine via the [Homebrew](https://brew.sh) package manager.
 (Linux users can use a similar technique by installing Wine and starting with step 3.)
 This provides the most up-to-date software and does not involve additional licensing fees:

 1. Install [Homebrew](https://brew.sh).

 2. Install Wine using Homebrew by running the following in the Terminal:

     ```shell
-    brew tap caskroom/cask && brew cask install xquartz && brew install wine winetricks
+    brew install wine winetricks
     ```

 3. To ensure CTE is installed with the software it needs, run this in the Terminal: